ashlynbaum/portalis/_posts/2016-03-15-stake-holders.md

 tags: [process]
 ---

-We've been out on the streets of Wellington talking up a storm to all of the stake holders relating to the problem: helping companies hire the talent that they need that currently is not available from New Zealand.
+We've been out on the streets of Wellington talking up a storm to all of the stakeholders relating to the problem: helping companies hire the talent that they need that currently is not available from New Zealand.

 ## Who are the Stake Holders